Lixxide/QLang/README.md

-QLang is 2D programing language with no (data) stacks, but with return, file commands, access to cmd, and some sort of recursion
+QuartzLang is 2D programing language with no (data) stacks, but with return, file commands, access to cmd, and some sort of recursion

-QLang uses a list of 10 numbers to store things (data[i]), you can also add and get data from the terrain/field
+QuartzLang uses a list of 10 numbers to store things (data[i]), you can also add and get data from the terrain/field

 # Documentation